-Although the exact cause of IgA nephropathy is unknown, some factors may increase your risk of developing this condition:
+Although the exact cause of IgA nephropathy is unknown, these factors may increase your risk of developing this condition:

 Preparing for your appointment

-If you have signs and symptoms of IgA nephropathy, you're likely to start by seeing your family doctor or a general practitioner.
+If you have signs and symptoms of IgA nephropathy, you're likely to start by seeing your primary care doctor.
 However, you may then be referred to a doctor who specializes in treating kidney disorders (nephrologist).

 What you can do